JHodgkins/MSP4-MovieBox/README.md

 ### Overview of apps
 __Core Django framework__
 The core framework of Django provides one view and a standard user login/register model for its management console, User.
-The management console requires one Superuser to function, the super user is equivalent to an Admin account.
+The management console requires one Super user to function, the super user is equivalent to an Admin account.
 django.contrib.auth: https://docs.djangoproject.com/en/4.1/ref/contrib/auth/#id1

 __Allauth__